the-drunk-coder/megra-doc/docs/using-samples.md

 If you don't provide any keyword, a random sample from the folder is chosen.
 Samples outside of the abovementioned samples folder can't be called.

+### Exclude Samples

+If your sample set is large, and you don't want to use all the sample folders in your collection, you can put a file named `exclude.txt` in the sample collection folder.

+In that file, you can specify sample folders to be excluded (one folder per line).
+I.e., if you don't want to load bassdrum samples, put a line `bd` in `exclude.txt`.
+You can comment out excluded folder (thus include them) by commenting them out with the `#` character.

 ### Custom Sample Folder

 As of version 0.0.6, you can provide a **custom sample folder** at startup using the `--sample-folder <path-to-folder>` flag.